Explore Digital Forensic Science

 Build Your Career Future

-Through this hands-on degree program taught by industry experts who are working for some of the leading organizations in the field, you'll earn how to gather and utilize digital evidence and apply investigative techniques to real-world scenarios.
+Through this hands-on digital forensics master's degree program taught by industry experts who are working for some of the leading organizations in the field, you'll earn how to gather and utilize digital evidence and apply investigative techniques to real-world scenarios.
 With a focus on both technical expertise (including knowledge of over 34 scripting languages and cloud and software applications, listed below) and advanced soft skills such as leadership and communication, you'll be prepared to handle the complex demands of a career in the growing digital forensics field.

 Academic Excellence and Recognition